TrifonDinev/Simple-MU-Online-Templates/README.md

 Each template has valid HTML5 and CSS3 (custom.css) code.

-In each template folder has 2 preview photos.

 In Coming Soon Template folder has more than one background image, which u can find in assets/images folder.

 If u want to use some template for your system, please leave the footer credits or just add Template By Trifon Dinev !!!